-In Australia, some broadcasters are mandated to telecast a certain portion of the channels they offer free of cost, and these same networks may also be reserved for emergency public broadcasts.
+In Australia, some broadcasters telecast a range of channels free of cost, and these same networks may also be used for emergency public broadcasts.
 Collectively, these are referred to as free to air channels.

-The content found on non pay TV channels, including the AFL Free to air local and regional offerings, seasonal Australia Cricket broadcasts, as well as the various contests of the NRL Premiership or a popular television series, may be determined by the willingness of the particular provider to pay a fee for the broadcast rights, a process that often results in bidding against Pay TV carriers.
+The content found on non pay TV channels, including the AFL Free to air local and regional offerings, seasonal Australia Cricket broadcasts, as well as the various contests of the NRL Premiership or a popular television series, often depends on the willingness of free to air providers to pay a fee for the broadcast rights, a process that often results in bidding against Pay TV carriers.

 In cases where this fee is deemed too costly when weighed against potential advertising revenue, as has become the situation for many popular ‘privately owned’ sporting events, the Free to Air provider may relinquish the ‘contract’ to carry that programming for the next season and it will likely find itself available on a subscription service such as Foxtel.
 However, there are laws in place to ensure that certain sports remain available on free to air TV.

-Free to Air channels may also be referred to as Freeview TV, a term still used in Australia but much more popular in England and other locations.
+Free to Air channels are sometimes collectively referred to as Freeview TV, a term still sometimes used in Australia but much more popular in England and other locations.

 Free to Air vs Streaming Services